dope/strawberry/README.md

 # It's that simple.

-Yes, we've kept it simple - there is no admin panel or profile page (something we'd probably like to expand to), but it's really just a simplistic user system.
+Yes, we've kept it simple - there is no admin panel or profile page (something we'd probably like to expand to), but it's really just a simplistic user system where designers/developers can easily build their product on top it.

+If you have any issues or questions please [get in touch](https://github.com/lifesgood/strawberry/issues/new).

+You can follow us on twitter at: [@joericho](http://twitter.com/joericho) & [@extramaster](http://twitter.com/extramaster)
+<3